 One issue I have noticed is that the WiFi icon will show as not connected when it is in fact connected.
 This can happen when the machine sleeps or updates.

 The only other thing would be with the slide out notes.
 The note tab will lose the delete button.
 If you delete the file from the directory, the note sticks around until you logout, which will then recreate the file when you log on.
 The only way to get the button back is to create a new note.
-It is still nice to have for quickly writing things down, but I will likely not save any files using it since I have a note app I use anyway.
+It is still nice to have for quickly writing things down, but I will likely not save any files using it since I use another note program anyway.

 Note: DankMaterialShell pulls colors from the wallpaper.